La Lande-Patry

 La Lande-Patry (/fr/) is a commune in the Orne department in north-western France.
 The commune is known for its Ifs millénaires (thousand year old yews), designated as an intangible cultural heritage in France.

+Geography

+The commune is made up of the following collection of villages and hamlets, L'Oisellerie, La Lande-Patry, Le Vivier and Rebion.

+The river Vère flows through the commune.

+The commune is on the border of the area known as Suisse Normande.

 Transport

 L'aérodrome Flers-Saint-Paul is an Aerodrome within the commune bordering Flers that opened in 1937.
 Its ICAO airport code is LFOG.
-It has a 742 meter paved runway.
+It has a 742-meter paved runway.

 Notable people

 Jean-Claude Decosse (Born 1949) is a racewalker who was born here.